CodeGirl0511/ReadME/README.md

  ## Installation

  npm install

  ## Usage

- install the dependencies in package.json
+ This repo help you create a read me in a very short amount of time.

  ## Contributing

- follow the prompt
+ please provide answers to all the questions being asked

  ## Tests

- node index.js
+ node index

  ## Questions